 Provides education and training

-Taking the time to provide a thorough education for everyone involved in the project is critical for the project team - so it is well-versed in ERP concepts and industry best practices.
-This is a key area led by the ERP consultant.
-And in many projects, the consultant helps develop and deliver user training and support during the entire project - from selection to go-live.
+Taking the time to provide comprehensive education for everyone involved in the project is important to the project team - so it is well aware of ERP concepts and industry best practices.
+This is an important area led by an ERP coordinator.
+And for many projects, the consultant helps to develop and deliver user training and support throughout the project - from selection to live.

-ERP project teams work more effectively - and successfully – when they can leverage a proven methodology.
-At Ultra, our consultant-led methodology includes four phases: Business Process Improvement, Enterprise Technology Selection, Solution Implementation Management and Business Value Realization.
+ERP project teams work very effectively - and efficiently - where they are able to use a proven approach.
+At Ultra, our consultant-led approach consists of four phases: Business Process Development, Business Technology Selection, Solution Application Management and Business Value Acquisition.

-A foundation for transformation is built by identifying (and understanding) the client’s unique requirements, assessing the current state, demonstrating what's possible with modern solutions, developing a desired future state and optimizing core processes.
+The basis for change is formed by identifying (and understanding) the different needs of the client, assessing the current situation, identifying possible solutions with modern solutions, developing a desirable future and developing core processes.

-An unbiased, comprehensive and highly structured process guides the client’s team as it evaluates solutions and determines the best-fit – a toolset that will meet the organization’s unique requirements, scale with the business and enable the future vision.
+An impartial, comprehensive and highly organized process guides the customer team as it evaluates solutions and decides the most appropriate - a tool that will meet the unique needs of the organization, balance the business and empower the vision for the future.